artsy/hokusai/docs/Configuration_Options.md

 * `./hokusai/test.yml` is the docker-compose Yaml file referenced when running `hokusai local test`.
 It should contain a definition for your project service (extending `./hokusai/common.yml`) as well as test environment variables and any dependent services.

-* `./hokusai/staging.yml` is the Kubernetes Yaml file referenced with running `hokusai remote` commands with the `--staging` flag.
+* `./hokusai/staging.yml` is the Kubernetes Yaml file referenced with running `hokusai staging` subcommands.
 It should contain a `Deployment` and a `Service` definition for the project as well as any dependent deployments and/or services.

-* `./hokusai/production.yml` is the Kubernetes Yaml file referenced with running `hokusai remote` commands with the `--production` flag.
+* `./hokusai/production.yml` is the Kubernetes Yaml file referenced with running `hokusai production` subcommands.
 It should contain a `Deployment` and a `Service` definition for the project as well as any dependent deployments and/or services.

 These files are meant to be modified on a per-project basis.
 You can (and should) use them as a starting point and modify them to suit the needs of your application.
 Hokusai remains agnostic about the content of these files, only passes them to `docker-compose` and `kubectl` as part of its workflow.
 To see how exactly these files are being used by Hokusai, run commands with the `-v / --verbose` flag.